objektwerks/gciphers/README.md

 Ciphers
 -------
->Cipher analysis app using Scala 3.
+>Cipher analysis app using ScalaFx and Scala 3.

 Ciphers
 -------